 - Pink Blush Maternity which has a whole section on pieces that are petite-friendly, and helpful user reviews and photos.

 - Amazon Maternity for easy free shipping and returns on lots of affordable bump-friendly dresses, maternity & undergarments and pajamas.

 You really do not need much maternity-specific clothing.
-I got a good pair of maternity leggings (to wear with existing stretchy tops, tunics, sweaters), belly bands to wear with my regular pants & jeans unzipped, maternity undies, and a handful of maternity-specific everyday dresses for when I got bigger 2nd-3rd trimesters.
+I got a good pair of maternity leggings (to wear with existing stretchy tops, tunics, sweaters), belly bands to wear with my regular pants & jeans unzipped, maternity undies, maternity support & smoothing shorts (my must-have), and a handful of maternity-specific everyday dresses for when I got bigger 2nd-3rd trimesters.

 2. Marriage & Postpartum lessons learned